Culinary School Pros and Cons: How to Decide If It’s For You

 Culinary school students often have to work while they’re in school to continue paying the bills.
 And some are later-in-life students, who also have families to look after.
 This can make attending school for hours per day a bit of a challenge.

-Escoffier’s online programs can help meet this unique set of circumstances.
+Online culinary programs, like Escoffier’s many online options, can help meet this unique set of circumstances.
 Students can complete these programs on their schedule, as long as they meet the required course deadlines.
-Watch instructional videos and practice those skills at night after the kids are asleep, or even early in the morning before work.
+Students can watch instructional videos and practice their skills at night after the kids are asleep, or even early in the morning before work.

 Escoffier student Katie Sualog does just that – balances family life, career, and education.
 In fact, she started her degree program online before transferring to the Escoffier Austin campus.
 A mother of two, she also runs a home-based bakery while she’s earning her degree.